FlowWest/hecr/README.md

 model run. `hecr` uses the `h5` package and wraps around it functions that enable a user to quickly query out desired data in a tidy dataframe format.

-**List of current features**

-1. Extract a time series from 2d portion of model run using a hecras coordinate of choice.
-2. Extract a time series from 1d portion of model run using a hecras defined station.

 ## Installation

 The install required `devtools`, install with `install.packages("devtools")`.